 THE SCHOMBURG CENTER FOR RESEARCH IN BLACK CULTURE

-The 2022 Schomburg Center Black Comic Book Festival marks a decade of bringing together animators, Blerds, bloggers, cosplay lovers, fans, families, illustrators, independent publishers, and writers to celebrate Black comic books and graphic novels and provides a platform to get the works directly to readers.
-This annual event features panel discussions, workshops, cosplay showcases, and highlights the work of creators from across the country. #SchomCom2022
+The 2023 Schomburg Center Black Comic Book Festival marks a decade of bringing together animators, Blerds, bloggers, cosplay lovers, fans, families, illustrators, independent publishers, and writers to celebrate Black comic books and graphic novels and provides a platform to get the works directly to readers.
+This annual event features panel discussions, workshops, cosplay showcases, and highlights the work of creators from across the country. #SchomCom2023

-The 10th annual festival from January 13—15, 2022, will include all virtual events.
+The 11th annual festival from April 14—15, 2023, will include all virtual events.
 Due to the changing circumstances with regards to COVID cases, this event will now be fully virtual.
 Patrons can still register for events and panels online.
-The exhibition, Boundless: 10 Years of Seeding Black Comic Futures, will be on display at the Schomburg Center from Jan 14, 2022.
+The exhibition, Boundless: 10 Years of Seeding Black Comic Futures, will be on display at the Schomburg Center.
 Keep checking our Eventbrite page for updates as we add more events.

 The Schomburg Center 's Black Comic Book Festival receives support from the Deutsche Bank Americas Foundation.